browniefed/react-native-animation-book/api/ANIMATED_ADDLISTENER.md

 Many people may be wondering if they can get the value synchronously.
 The answer is yes, no, and well you shouldn't.
 Previously you could call `getAnimatedValue()` or access the internal value of the `Animated.Value`.
 However, this is bad practice.
 The current implementation of `Animated` is implemented in the JavaScript world, but there are plans to move it from the JavaScript world to the native world for performance reasons.

 Thus, accessing the animated value synchronously is frowned upon.
 It is a little more verbose but attaching a listener is the recommended way.
+Unfortunately, at the moment, you cannot attach a listener to interpolated values.

 ** IF YOU ATTACH A LISTENER DO NOT FORGET TO REMOVE IT **